A security researcher found yet another unsecured Amazon Simple Storage Service bucket, leading to more AWS data...

 "There are also third-party products that scan access controls and help illuminate situations where permissions may be less than ideal or downright broken.
 Enterprises should make use of these tools -- especially if they're dealing with sensitive data," Vecci told SearchSecurity.
 "In the case of Dow Jones, they made matters worse by hosting their data at the easy-to-find subdomain 'dj-skynet.'
 Hackers and researchers can write scripts that programmatically try different strings.
 Much like brute-force password attacks, the simpler the bucket address, the simpler it is to guess."

-Ben Johnson, CTO at cloud security provider Obsidian Security, based in Newport Beach, Calif., said both user error and Amazon shared blame for the series of cloud data leaks.
+Ben Johnson, CTO at cloud security provider Obsidian Security, based in Newport Beach, Calif., said both user error and Amazon shared blame for the series of AWS data leakage incidents.

 "In the end, Amazon needs to do more.
 It goes back to the challenge of too many security controls makes it harder to install, configure, deploy and monitor your services and apps, and too little security controls leads to risk and vulnerability," Johnson told SearchSecurity.
 "Amazon needs to take a stronger look at the built-in security, but it will always be, first and foremost, the responsibility of Amazon's AWS customers to make sure their systems and data are appropriately protected."